hydropero/hydropero.github.io/_posts/2021-01-13-ITInfrastructureProgramPart 1.md

 ![New](\assets\images\class_p1\Vboxnew.PNG)

-For a name input Windows 2019 Server and be sure to select Windows 2019 64-bit as this is correct for even remotely modern CPUs.
+For a name, input Windows 2019 Server and be sure to select Windows 2019 64-bit.
+This is correct for nearly all modern CPUs, if you have error while booting from your ISO later on in this lab contact me, as you may have a x86 processor.

 ![Settings](\assets\images\class_p1\2016server.PNG)

-Next we'll be provisioning the amount of RAM to be used by the Virtual Machine.
-Assuming you have at least 8 GBs and certainly if you have 16 GBs or more set the amount to 4096 MB aka 4 GBs.
+Next we'll be provisioning the amount of RAM to be used by our Virtual Machine.
+Assuming you have at least 8 GBs and certainly if you have 16 GBs or more, set the amount equal to 4096 MB which is equivalent to 4 GBs.

 ![RAM](\assets\images\class_p1\VboxRAM.PNG)